epointal/lf-hiker/readme.md

 * description
 * stroke color
 * stroke width
 * display button download gpx file
+And only with shortcode:
+* the elevation unit
+* the distance unit
+* the minimum step on elevation axis (in meter)

 **Lf Hiker** included an helper for edit map and add markers.
 You can choose